 If you’re mindful of your targeting and know your crowd, having a smaller audience can be very valuable and still bring in a decent amount of income.

 Here’s the thing.
-Having a focused audience of hundred people who are interested in your provided information and products is way more valuable than a list of thousand people who rarely give a damn.
+Having a focused audience of a hundred people who are interested in your provided information and products is way more valuable than a list of thousand people who rarely give a damn.
 Easy as that!

 There are things you can’t control or push!
 And it’s definitely one of the most important blogging lessons I’ve learned.

 For example, blog comments.
 Even tho I had a successful blog for more than a year, no one was really commenting – at all.
 I wasn’t participating in any special “comment threads” since it feels a lot like cheating to me.
 What I was waiting for were organic comments.

 And one of the blogging lessons is that there are some things you can’t push and can’t expect to happen just because you’ve done something right.